nikolatom/CAMPP2_former_repository/README.md

 ### Installation instructions

 #### Create and activate conda environment with R and devtools in your project directory

+If you don't have access to conda please see the Miniconda installer page on instructions on how to install Miniconda.
+Once you have installed it:

 `conda create --prefix env -c conda-forge r-base=4.1.3 r-devtools` <br/>
 `conda activate ./env`